Andriamanitra/traydio/README.md

 # traydio

-Play internet radios from the system tray on Linux, implemented in 69 lines of Rust (nice).
+Play internet radios from the system tray on Linux.

 ## Configuration: